 How can I save money on a barn wedding venue?

-Some couples are surprised to find that barns can cost the same as manor house wedding venues.
-As rustic wedding venues are increasingly in demand, barns are very popular with UK brides, which means that you’ll have to be a little flexible with your wedding date to save some pennies.
-Consider marrying on a weekday, or in an off-peak season.
+As rustic wedding venues are increasingly in demand, we recommend considering a weekday wedding or marrying in the off season to save money.
 Barn venues look just as beautiful in early Spring and late Autumn as they do in Summer, so you can afford to pick a season with less competition.